HarcourtsAcademy/grav-ha-user/pages/02.courses/13.technology/02.property-management/pm-technology-workshops.md

     list: |
       **Duration:** 4 hours

-      The Web Page Management Programme helps you take your profile to the next level by maximising your marketing potential.
+      The Web Page Management Program helps you take your profile to the next level by maximising your marketing potential.
 Topics covered include:

       * Uploading photos
       * Embedding YouTube and other Videos